-These rendering devices use a network of actuators to simulate a wide range of physical experiences, such as vibrations, impacts, and movements across the body..
+These rendering devices use a network of actuators to simulate a wide range of physical experiences, such as vibrations, impacts, and movements across the body.
 Haptics suits and furniture such as racing game seats, motion platforms and simulators are example of Full-Body and complex feedback devices.
 Multiple modalities are also provided ranging from vibrations, wind, water spray, heat or motion.